paul-thebaud/v-phone-input/docs/api/interfaces/VPhoneInputCountrySlots.md

 #### Default Value

-Use the `country-icon` slot with a decorative purpose.
+Use the `country-display` slot with a decorative purpose.